cover of Book Black Communities of Fairfax

 Linneall Naylor

-Linneall is an active member of a Racial Reconciliation Group.
-She is president of the Jermantown Preservation Society and loves doing genealogical work.
+Linneall is president of the Jermantown Preservation Society and loves doing genealogical work.
+Her expertise and excellent speaking skills are well known in genealogy circles.

 Rondia Prescott